Last Updated on October 22, 2020 by BrowserCam

 Earlier, one could only play PUBG on it, but the company has since added a plethora of games, including the most popular ones like Call of Duty or Free Fall.
 It’s part of Tencent’s pilot project to launch mobile gaming for PC, so there’s a lot more to come.

-The good thing is that almost all the best Android emulators are absolutely free to download.
-Not only do you get free Android gaming on PC, but you can also enjoy other apps on a much bigger screen.
+The good thing is that almost all the best Android emulators are absolutely free to download but it is recommended that you download from official sources only, you can check to see if Android emulators are safe to use.
+Not only you get Android gaming experience on PC, but you can also enjoy other apps on a much bigger screen.
 There are many other free Android emulators, but the ones in the list above are without any strings attached.